-- COVID-19 vaccine distribution continued throughout New Providence and Grand Bahama. - As of 20 November 2021, 141,983 persons received their first dose of either the Astra Zeneca or Pfizer COVID-19 vaccine, and 143,434 persons were fully vaccinated including those who received the one dose Johnson & Johnson COVID-19 vaccine. - A pop-up site continued 22 to 26 November 2021 at the Mall at Marathon. - On 22 November 2021, a donation of radio communication equipment was received from USAID and The Bahamas Red Cross Society to the Ministry of Health and Wellness and the Public Hospitals Authority - The COVID-19 Mobile Unit continues to operate and provide vaccinations to individuals who are homebound, hearing impaired, mentally challenged, physically challenged, and visually impaired as well as their caretakers. - Restrictions continue on the amount of traffic into and out of PMH with only emergency cases being allowed for service.
+- COVID-19 vaccine distribution continued throughout New Providence and Grand Bahama. - Pop-up sites continued 15 to 19 November 2021 at the Fish Fry, Fusion Superplex, Mall at Marathon and Southwest Shopping Centre. - The COVID-19 Mobile Unit continues to operate and provide vaccinations to individuals who are homebound, hearing impaired, mentally challenged, physically challenged, and visually impaired as well as their caretakers. - Restrictions continue on the amount of traffic into and out of PMH with only emergency cases being allowed for service.
 Hospitalizations continue to increase. - The Public Hospitals Authority continues to request that all persons presenting to PMH for emergency care who have taken a COVID-19 test within 72 hours to present the same to the Emergency Room to accelerate triage and treatment. - Moderate to severe COVID-19 cases continue to be treated at PMH, Doctors Hospital West and the Rand Memorial Hospital (RMH) and less severe cases at the South Beach Health Center. - COVID-19 laboratory PCR testing continues at the National Reference Laboratory (NRL), PMH, RMH and private sector laboratories. - A National Respiratory Surveillance Genomics Database is in use by the NRL for genetic analysis.
-Several genomic deletions and variant mutations have been identified by the NRL. - The Alpha, Delta, and Gamma, variants of concern, and the lota, variant of interest, were detected among samples previously sent to the Fiocruz Laboratory in Brazil for genomic sequencing. - Results are pending for ten COVID-19 samples sent in March 2021 to the Caribbean Public Health Agency. - All incoming travellers must present a travel health visa and a negative real time PCR or rapid antigen test taken no more than 5 days prior to travel and proof of vaccination for fully vaccinated travellers and a must show proof vaccination or a negative real time PCR test taken no more than 5 days prior to travel for not fully vaccinated persons. - All travellers from Acklins, Berry Islands, Crooked Island, Eleuthera, Inagua, and New Providence, must provide a negative real time PCR or rapid antigen test if fully vaccinated or a negative real time PCR test if not fully vaccinated at the departure point. - An on-line contact tracing course continues to be offered through the University of The Bahamas. - On 22 and 23 November 2021, a GoData Training Workshop was conducted by PAHO with personnel from Ministry of Health and Wellness.
-The SharePoint platform for case investigation and contact tracing has been replaced by GoData. - The Public Hospital's Authority continues to distribute personal protective equipment across all public hospitals and clinics. - Ministry of Health continues to provide telemedicine, telepsychology, mental health, and psychosocial support services. - Ministry of Health, in collaboration with PAHO/WHO and other partners, continues to implement a communication campaign to increase immunization coverage for influenza and other vaccines. - Work continues in adapting and implementing the National COVID-19 Vaccine Plan to the changing situation with respect to access to vaccines, with support from PAHO/WHO.
+Several genomic deletions and variant mutations have been identified by the NRL. - The Alpha, Delta, and Gamma, variants of concern, and the lota, variant of interest, were detected among samples previously sent to the Fiocruz Laboratory in Brazil for genomic sequencing. - Results are pending for ten COVID-19 samples sent in March 2021 to the Caribbean Public Health Agency. - Effective 13 November 2021, all incoming travellers must present a travel health visa and a negative real time PCR or rapid antigen test taken no more than 5 days prior to travel and proof of vaccination for fully vaccinated travellers and a must show proof vaccination or a negative real time PCR test taken no more than 5 days prior to travel for not fully vaccinated persons. - Effective 13 November 2021, all travellers from Acklins, Berry Islands, Crooked Island, Eleuthera, Inagua, and New Providence, must provide a negative real time PCR or rapid antigen test if fully vaccinated or a negative real time PCR test if not fully vaccinated at the departure point. - An on-line contact tracing course continues to be offered through the University of The Bahamas. - A SharePoint platform continues to be utilized for multiple user entry of contact tracing data, case investigation and laboratory test results. - The Public Hospital's Authority continues to distribute personal protective equipment across all public hospitals and clinics. - Ministry of Health continues to provide telemedicine, telepsychology, mental health, and psychosocial support services. - Ministry of Health, in collaboration with PAHO/WHO and other partners, continues to implement a communication campaign to increase immunization coverage for influenza and other vaccines. - Work continues in adapting and implementing the National COVID-19 Vaccine Plan to the changing situation with respect to access to vaccines, with support from PAHO/WHO.